MikeSumsion/public-api/README.md

 ```

 #### Users Activity
 You can use the _GetUsersActivity_ API to retrieve any and all activity that has occurred for any user since the supplied input date/time.
 You can also optionally restrict the results to records in a particular state.
+The number of activities returned is limited to `500`, and if you wish get more activities you should make additional requests using the `next_date` property from the previous response.
 This call happens in real-time.

 ```
 {